nhstaple/ecs-171-music-genre-classifier/Data_Management/Data_Management_Readme.md

 `query()`: Function receives a song to search in the database from the front end.
 The function takes in the song title that is being queried and a flag specifying whether to look for the specified song or return a random song.
 Returns a dictionary or list of dictionaries in the case where several songs of the same name.
 Each dictionary contains information such as the *track_id*, *artist_name*, *top_genre*, *audio features*, *etc.*
 * Usage example: `db.query('songName', False)` This will query the DB for song of title 'songName'
 * Usage example: `db.query('songName', True)` Ignores songName and calls getRandomSong().

+# binInterface:
+A simpler version of CSVInterface.
+The only difference is that CSVInterface uses the whole csv files.
+Bin interface simply reads in the reduced feature pickle files.
+Returns features ready to be fed staright into the model.

+### Methods

+getBins('subset'): Returns a dictionary with 16 bins(root genres) for both the medium and cleanLarge subset.
+Small subset only contains 8 bins.
+Songs in each subest are sorted into there respective bins(genre).
+* Usage example: `binInterface.getBins('small')` returns a dictionary with 8 bins.